 I hope all of you are looking forward to BosMUN XIV as much as I am!
 Get ready to think on your toes and be prepared to be open to all the tantalizing twists and turns that Specialized debate brings.
 I am extremely excited to hear all of your creative ideas and see your different perspectives come alive during debate this February!

-Under-Secretary General—Crisis Committees
+Under-Secretary General—Specialized Committees